In a nutshell

 Stanford University

-Stanford University campus near San Francisco
+Campus of Stanford University near San Francisco

 Stanford is one of the most famous universities in the USA